NidhiMR/-Botnet-Detection-and-Network-Flow-Model/README.md

 ## How to Run

 1. **Preprocess Data**:
+   - Run `logistic.py` to preprocess the raw data and save it to `preprocessed_flowdata4.csv`.This is training dataset.
-   - Run `logistic.py` to preprocess the raw data and save it to `preprocessed_flowdata11.csv`.
+   - Run `logistic.py` to preprocess the raw data and save it to `preprocessed_flowdata11.csv`.This is testing dataset.

 2. **Evaluate Models**:
    - Run `login.py` to train and evaluate different machine learning models on the preprocessed data.
 It will also make predictions on new data if available.